doro041/AquaSeg-InformaticsThesis/README.md

 - Ensure the model can export to `.tflite`.
 - Adapt input/output mapping to fit the app’s pipeline.
 - Document any changes for reproducibility.
-- Profile model speed and memory usage before full deployment.
+- Profile model speed and memory usage before full deployment using the inference function `inference/inferencetime_recorded.py`.

 ### Dataset Expansion